 Testing for COVID 19 in school

-All testing will take place in the canteen at the upper site on Ordnance Street and students should proceed through the main gates towards reception and then proceed up the external stairs towards the canteen.
-This route will be clearly marked.
+All testing will take place in the canteen at the upper site on Ordnance Street and the route will be clearly marked.

 On entering the school, students will need to complete a registration document that will allow us to record their test result and inform them of their result.
 This is a fairly straight forward process involving entering details on a website, but it can be time consuming on the first run through.
 It is also very important that students come to school with the following information: Home address including postcode and their mobile phone number (or a parents phone number if you would like the result sent here).
 I would be very appreciative if you could show the following video to your child for them to be prepared to register.

 Following registration students will be provided with guidance on how to complete the test by trained members of staff.
 For more information on this process please see the video below: